l2beat/l2beat/packages/backend/discovery/degate3/ethereum/diffHistory.md

 ## Description

-The owner has accepted the ownership of the contract.
+The owner has accepted the ownership of the contract, which is now the same multisig used for upgrades.
+The EOA that was there before is now only the owner of the BlockVerifier, but it has no power since all the methods with the `onlyOwner` modifier have been deleted from Loopring's original codebase.

 ## Watched changes